 The impact of traffic noise on the listener can be reduced through the use of measures to block noise using berms and barriers.
 These may consist of built up earth mounds, or concrete walls or fences, with or without landscaping.
 The traffic sound attenuation program was created to help minimize the noise impact from high volume roadways to the outdoor spaces in surrounding residential areas.
 Only existing residential sites with a rear or side lot adjacent to high traffic roadways are considered for a sound attenuation barrier.
+Single family residential, and townhouse type (maximum of two storeys) multi-family land uses qualify for sound attenuation measures.
 Apartment-style residential, commercial or industrial land uses do not qualify for sound attenuation measures.

 Monitoring, testing, and evaluation are important tools in the management of traffic noise problems.
 Once the evaluation is complete, those areas that are deemed to have sustained noise levels above acceptable levels are scheduled for a sound attenuation project.

 Traffic noise sound attenuation is included in the construction of all new residential areas.
 Land developers build these measures and pay all costs for their construction.
 It is also provided for all new transportation infrastructure projects and is included in those project costs.
 As an example, sound attenuation was provided along all residential neighborhoods adjacent to the Circle Drive South project.

 The Traffic Noise Sound Attenuation (TNSA) Program was created to help maintain the quality of the outdoor amenity space in residential areas located adjacent to high speed roadways.